jjstrydom/disaster-response-pipelines/README.md

 - `README.md`: This file.

 ## How to run

+Run the following scripts in order.
+The first script processes the data and saves it to an SQL lite database.
+The second script uses the data in the database to train a classifier.
+The third script uses the database and the trained model to visualise the data and classify messages entered through a web app.

 ### Process data
 Navigate to the `/data` folder and execute
 `python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db`